calvinfeng/MegaPx/README.md

 **objectve:**
 - Set up photo, user, comment models and related query associations
 - Photos can be access/create/delete through submitting API requests
-- Photos fetch based on geographical bounds
+- Create map component and make API call to backend for fetching photos

 ### Phase 3: Flux Architecture (1 Day)
 **objectve:**
+- Fetch photos base on map bounds
+- Create marker store, photo store, comment store
-- Set up front-end architecture based on the diagram I drew.
+- Set up appropriate actions for retrieving photos

-### Phase 4: Front-end Components (3 Days)
+### Phase 4: Complete CRUD on Photos (3 Days)
 **objectve:**
 - Create React components for front page, index page, index item page
+- Use flexbox to display photos on user front page
+- Users should be able to drag the map and receive new photos
+- Integrate cloudinary
+- Users should be able to upload and browse content by this point

-### Phase 5: CSS and Styling (2 Days)
+### Phase 5: CSS and Styling Landing and Home (1 Day)
 **objectve:**
-- Layout and style every component
+- Layout landing page and user home page

+### Phase 6: Profile & Photo Management (2 Days)
+**objectve:**
+- Allow users to visit their own profile page
+- Within the profile page, users can select and edit/delete their photos
+- Enable avatar, users can upload and change their avatar

+### Phase 7: More CSS and Styling to Profile/Photo Management Page (1 Day)
+- Make it pretty

-### Phase 6: Seed database (1 Day)
+### Phase 7: Seed database (1 Day)
 **objective:**
 - Search and find a large quantity of high quality photos for every major location in my application